ssebs/MiniMacroPad/README.md

 # MiniMacroPad

+> NOTE: This repo is deprecated, use https://github.com/ssebs/go-mmp instead

 Keyboard firmware and driver for my 3D printed macropad.
 You can use a Arduino Pro Micro (or teensy lc in my case).

 The goal of this project is to have a physical macro pad that you can customize.
 You can set keyboard/mouse macros with it for general use, and it supports not having the physical buttons too if you don't have the hardware.